The Panorama Trail is one of the most scenic hikes in Yosemite National Park!

+The Panorama Trail eventually connects with the John Muir Trail, where you can continue on to Nevada Fall.
 Still have energy?
 You can keep going down the Mist Trail past Vernal Fall and all the way to the Valley floor.

+Keep in mind, if you parked your car at Glacier Point, youβll need a plan to get back up!
 Options include reserving a spot on the Glacier Point tour bus, arranging a car shuttle, or hiking back up via the steep (but rewarding) Four Mile Trail.

 Whichever route you take, you’re in for an unforgettable hike!
 This trail is packed with iconic views and unbelievable beauty.